ealter/Elm-GUIs/paper/paper.md

 text label.

 #Conclusion: To the Elm Community
-"of service"

-It's true that we've used the hoverables function in a way that it was (probably) never meant to be used, and there are some caveats involved in doing so.
+It's true that we've used the `hoverables` function in a way that it was (probably) never meant to be used, and there are some caveats involved in doing so.
 Many small GUIs do not require dynamic, hover-detecting elements.
 However, most large mouse-based GUIs do, and creating them in Elm will necessarily encounter the obstacles we have described.

-Although we have implemented all of this without language modifications, it is hoped that as the community becomes more familiar with functional GUIs, new libraries are added to incorporate some of our tricks, or even make them unnecessary.
+We have implemented all of this without language modifications.
+However, it is hoped that as the community becomes more familiar with functional GUIs, new libraries are added to incorporate some of our tricks, or even make them unnecessary.
+Elm's upcoming third-party library sharing system looks to be an excellent opportunity to refine abstractions and idioms for GUIs.

+We present these techniques and analysis in the hopes they are of service to the Elm and FRP communities.
+We hope this paper becomes useful in Elm's goal of making GUIs simpler to implement and more robust to use.

 ##Acknowledgements
 We would like to thank Evan Czaplicki and Stephen Chong for creating Elm, and